From barren plateaus through fertile valleys: Conic extensions of parameterised quantum circuits: Results

 \section{Results}

-We demonstrate the capabilities of our LCU-assisted QAOA in a noise-free simulation on a twelve-qubit instance of MAXCUT.
-The underlying graph is randomly drawn from the class of three-regular graphs and its edges are equipped with random integer weights between one and seven.
+We demonstrate the capabilities of our LCU-assisted QAOA in noise-free simulations on a four-qubit to 22-qubit instances of MAXCUT.
+The underlying graphs are randomly drawn from the class of three-regular graphs and their edges are equipped with random integer weights between one and three.

-We use one of the most advanced versions of QAOA \cite{Harrigan2021QuantumApproximateOptimizationOfNonPlanarGraphProblemsOnAPlanarSuperconductingProcessor} whose optimisation routine iteratively computes the objective value's gradient in the vicinity of the current point in parameter space by a quadratic model upon sampling.
+We employ a simple yet effective variant of the QAOA whose optimisation routine iteratively utilises the objective value's gradient at the current point in parameter space for a gradient descent, starting with $p = 2$.
 Whenever the descent of the subsequent iteration falls short of a predefined threshold, meaning the algorithm creeps on a barren plateaus or is caught in a local minimum, we apply the described LCU step.

+At each point of stagnation, a new computational branch is initiated: for each prior QAOA branch, we take its final quantum state as the initial state for a new QAOA$_4$.
+This recursive branching framework provides a natural baseline to evaluate the effectiveness of the QCP intervention relative to another layer of QAOA.

-We numerically observe (see \hyperref[figure:Results]{Figure 3 \textbf{a)}}) that the mere application of QAOA already stagnate after about ten iterations and approaches an approximation ratio $0.67$, well below the Goemans-Williamson bound of $0.878$\cite{Goemans1995ImprovedApproximationAlgorithmsForMaximumCutAndSatisfiabilityProblemsUsingSemidefiniteProgramming}.
-In contrast, thee first application of an LCU step already increases the approximation ratio up to $0.8$.
-Another QAOA routine started hereafter quickly stagnates again whereas a second LCU step increases the approximation ratio even further.
-A similar picture emerges after starting another QAOA run and a competing third LCU step.
-In total, three applied LCU steps where able to successively boost the approximation ratio from approximately $0.67$ up to roughly $0.9$ and therefore above the Goemans-Williamson bound.
+We begin by analysing the results for the largest problem instance in greater detail.
+As shown in \hyperref[figure:Results]{Figure 3 \textbf{a})}, the application of QAOA without LCU assistance quickly stagnates after approximately ten iterations, yielding an approximation ratio of about $0.785$, substantially below the Goemans-Williamson (GW) bound of $0.878$ \cite{Goemans1995ImprovedApproximationAlgorithmsForMaximumCutAndSatisfiabilityProblemsUsingSemidefiniteProgramming}.
+Introducing a single LCU step increases the approximation ratio to $0.842$.
+A subsequent QAOA stage, initiated from this point, further improves the ratio to $0.856$ before also reaching stagnation.
+Appending a second LCU step lifts the approximation ratio to $0.885$, thereby surpassing the GW bound.
+While an additional round of QAOA fails to enhance the performance further, the introduction of a third LCU step raises the approximation ratio to $0.904$.